ewjoachim/raincoat/README.md

   track the upstream code.
 - Raincoat's builtin plugins don't run upstream code.
 That said, external plugins might do do.
-- You probably shouldn't use raincoat as a linter on every pull request if you use updater plugins that fetch the latest version of the code, because it will likely fail on every PR if the upstream code has changed.
-- For this reason, we have opted against providing a `.pre-commit-hooks.yaml` file.
-  Also, it's probably too slow to run on every commit
-- For the two reasons above, we recommend running Raincoat in CI, (or manually when you want to update your code.)
+- We recommand against running external updaters on every PR, as they will likely fail if a new version has been released upstream.

 ### v2?